 Get to know the Sabo Center!

-In each Staff Feature installment, we ask members of the Sabo Center staff to share about what they do, along with some fun facts.
+In each Staff Feature installment, we ask members of the Sabo Center staff to share what they do, along with some fun facts.

-What do you do at the Sabo Center?
+What do you do at Augsburg?

 What’s your favorite place on Augsburg’s campus?